LihayMorad/PickAPic/README.md

 This project was made during a course I took at my college.

-I had to learn HTML, CSS and JavaScript on my own which was very interesting and challenging but the progress just kept me want to improve it even further more.
+I had to learn HTML, CSS and JavaScript on my own which was very interesting and challenging, but the progress I made just kept me wanting to improve my code even more.